gofilipa/orals/reading_notes.md

 - Technotexts are literary works that self-reflexively engage with their own inscription practices.
 They explore how many levels of text entwine with bodies, a distributed cognitive environment in which reading takes place.
 - How mediation affects subjectivity, how the interaction between physical and verbal forms construct meaning and therefore, the user/reader.
 - In *House of Leaves*, the remediated narrator evacuates consciousness as the source of production and replaces it with mediated subjectivities.
 “Consciousness is no longer the relevant frame but rather consciousness fused with technologies of inscription” (116-117).

+Blanchette, Jean-François, "(A Material History of Bits)[https://onlinelibrary-wiley-com.ezproxy.gc.cuny.edu/doi/epdf/10.1002/asi.21542]." *Journal of the American Society for Information Science and Technology*, no. 62: pp. 1042-1057, 2008.

 Kirschenbaum, Matthew. *Mechanisms: New Media and the Forensic Imagination*, 2012.
 Print.
 - Argues for the heterogeneity of digital data---against the idea that they are transient, uniform, copyable, permanent.
 This combats “screen essentialism”---the idea that what happens on the screen is independent from hardware.
 It also resists the notion that digital media are totally different from analogue.
 In fact, a hard drive and a turntable appear and function with striking similarities.